quot3s/quot3s.github.io/personal-quotes.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">Why would you work with some psycho who works round the clock sabotaging all your moves?</div>
+    <div class="quote-text">Why would you work with some deranged lunatic who works round the clock sabotaging all your moves?</div>
   </div>

 <div class="quote-card">